photobooth-app/photobooth-docs/docs/index.md

 <h1 align="center"><img src="assets/logo-text-blue-transparent.png" alt="photobooth app logo" /></h1>

-Welcome to your brand-new photobooth-app.
+Welcome to your brand new photobooth app.
-Written in Python 🐍, coming along with a modern Vue frontend.
+Written in Python 🐍, it comes with a modern Vue frontend.

-This site documents the photobooth-app project and offers guides how to install.
+This site documents the photobooth-app project and provides installation instructions.
-Setup your own photobooth-app for your wedding, birthday and other occations.
+Create your own photobooth app for your wedding, birthday and other occasions.

 Excited?
-This is how the app looks like.
-It's a website and can be displayed on any device:
+This is what the app looks like.
+It's a website and can be viewed on any device:

 <video controls autoplay loop playsinline muted src="./assets/photobooth-app-demo.mp4" type="video/mp4"></video>